thomasantony12/Human-Activity-Recognition/README.md

 ## Future Work

--Expand Activity Set: Incorporate a broader range of human activities.
+- Expand Activity Set: Incorporate a broader range of human activities.
--Model Improvement: Enhance model accuracy with more training data and better algorithms.
+- Model Improvement: Enhance model accuracy with more training data and better algorithms.
--Performance Optimization: Improve system performance on lower-end devices.
+- Performance Optimization: Improve system performance on lower-end devices.
--Multisensory Integration: Integrate data from other sensors for more robust activity recognition.
+- Multisensory Integration: Integrate data from other sensors for more robust activity recognition.

 ## Contributing